AICONSlab/iCVMapp3r/README.md

-# HippMapp3r
+# iCVMapp3r

-*HippMapp3r* (pronounced hippmapper) is a CNN-based segmentation technique of the whole hippocampus using MRI images from BrainLab.
+*iCVMapp3r* (pronounced icvmapper) is a CNN-based algorithm for brain extraction (skull-stripping) using MRI images from BrainLab.
-It can deal with brains with extensive atrophy and segments the hippocampi in seconds.
+It can deal with brains with lesions and extensive atrophy and extracts the brain in seconds.
-It uses a T1-weighted image as the only input and segments both with-skull and skull-stripped images.
+It can use a T1-weighted image or a combination of T1, T2 and Flair scans as input.

 <p align="center">
       <img src="docs/images/graph_abstract.png" alt="hippocampus pop-up window"